Merunj/Aiogram-with-Stable-Diffusion-and-Llama3/README.md

 # Telegram Bot using Aiogram, Stable Diffusion, and Llama3

 This project is a Telegram bot built using the Aiogram framework.
-The bot allows users to generate images using the Stable Diffusion API and generate text using the Llama3 API.
+The bot allows users to generate images using the models Stable Diffusion and Llama3 using Replicate API.
 The choice between image and text generation is made via keyboard buttons in the Telegram bot interface.
 API tokens are sourced from [replicate.com](https://replicate.com).

 ## Features

-- **Image Generation**: Generate images using the Replicate API.
+- **Image Generation**: Generate images using the Stable Diffusion model via the Replicate API.
-- **Text Generation**: Generate text using the Replicate API.
+- **Text Generation**: Generate text using the Llama3 model via the Replicate API.
 - **Interactive Keyboard**: Users can choose between generating images or text through an interactive keyboard.

 ## Installation